-This Advisory Committee considers matters in relation to the Town Council’s Climate & Ecological Emergencies.
+This Advisory Committee considers the Town Council’s responses to the Climate & Ecological Emergency.
 A group of Glastonbury Councillors and residents makes recommendations to the full Council for consideration.

-Following Glastonbury Town Council’s declaration of the Climate Emergency, a group of town councillors and individuals first met in July 2019 to discuss and support local projects that help to reduce carbon dioxide emissions, protect the environment, and create a more climate-resilient community.
+This group first met in July 2019 to discuss and support local projects that help to reduce carbon dioxide emissions, protect the environment, and create a more climate-resilient community.

-Councillor membership: Serena Roney-Dougal, Mike Smyth, Lindsay MacDougall.
+Councillor membership: Serena Roney-Dougal, Mike Smyth, Lindsay MacDougall, Emma King.

 If you are interested in getting involved with the Climate Emergency Advisory Committee, please contact Serena.
 Roney-Dougal – [email protected]